 - PBHL S315 Community Health

-You must complete the required courses with a 2.5 GPA or above, as well as a grade of “C” or better in all courses credited to the minor.
+You must complete all required courses with a grade of “C” or better.

 An Honors option is available.
 Visit the Honors College website for details or call the IU Richard M. Fairbanks School of Public Health at (317) 274-2000 and speak to our Undergraduate Academic Advisor.